pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 (for example, although ``isetitem`` operates on the original pandas object inplace, it will not change any existing values inplace; rather it will remove the values of the column being set, and insert new values).

-**Group 2: Methods that modify the underlying data of the DataFrame/Series object ("values-inplace")**
+**Group 2: Methods that can modify the underlying data of the DataFrame/Series object ("values-inplace")**

 | Method Name     |
 |:----------------|